RockLib/RockLib.Secrets/README.md

 *A configuration provider for Microsoft.Extensions.Configuration backed by runtime secrets.*

-> Note: The 5.0.0 release of RockLib.Secrets and the 4.0.0 release of RockLib.Secrets.Aws will be the final versions with upgrades and changes.
+> Note: The 5.0.0 release of RockLib.Secrets and the 4.0.0 release of RockLib.Secrets.Aws are the final versions with upgrades and changes.
 Bug fixes will continue to be released as needed.

 ### RockLib.Secrets